stjudecloud/docs/README.md

 mkdocs serve
 ```

+## Development

+St. Jude Cloud's documentation is built with [mkdocs](https://www.mkdocs.org/) and [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
+All features outlined in the mkdocs-material technical documentation should be available to be enabled and used.

+Please follow these best practices:

+* Heavily research and understand what mkdocs-material supports!
+Particularly [admonitions](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) and [code highlighting](https://squidfunk.github.io/mkdocs-material/extensions/codehilite/).
+These will greatly improve the quality of your documentation.
+* You are permitted to use HTML tags and elements when Markdown does not support something you need (e.g. underlining), but please use Markdown when at all possible.
+The code base will become very hard to maintain if we use HTML unnecessarily.
+* When working on large features, please make a branch and submit a pull request.
+* We will continue to add automation to ensure links are live, words are spelled correctly, etc. Please pay attention to these statuses as you check-in code.

 ## Deployment

 Commits to `master` automatically deploy after 5-10 minutes to https://stjude.cloud/docs.
 There is no other deploy process available (or needed) currently.
 If you are working on a large change, we highly recommend you start a branch and submit a pull request when you are finished.